allthingslinux/tux/.github/CONTRIBUTING.md

     git remote -v
     ```

-2. **Install Dependencies with Poetry**
+2. **Install Dependencies with Uv**

-    Ensure Poetry is installed and configured to use the correct Python version (e.g., 3.13.5).
+    Ensure Uv is installed and using the correct Python version (project requires 3.13.x).

     ```bash
-    # Create a virtual environment
+    # (Optional) Pin the Python version used by uv
-    poetry env use 3.13.5
+    uv python pin 3.13.5

-    # Install project dependencies and dev tools
+    # Create the virtual environment and install all dependencies
-    poetry install
+    uv sync

     # Install pre-commit hooks for quality checks
-    poetry run pre-commit install
+    uv run pre-commit install
     ```

 3. **Configure Environment Variables**